If your school’s digital presence isn’t on point, parents are forming opinions about you without ever speaking to you

 - “Top independent school in [city]”

-- “Good secondary school for girls in [location]”
+- “Good senior school for girls in [location]”

 If your school is not appearing in these searches, you are invisible to a large number of potential families.